-Easy Children’s Costumes in a Flash
+Easy and Quick Children’s Costumes

 Scuba Diver Children’s Costume

-This started from a picture in a magazine which I have long since tossed.
+This started with a picture in a magazine which I have long since tossed.
 I apologize if I am unable to give credit here where it is due.
 This was our first Halloween where my little man could walk.
 He was not quite 2 years old.

 The beginning piece is your scuba tanks.
 You will need 2 soda bottles to spray paint.
 Use the size that best fits your child’s size.
 Here we used 1-liter water bottles.

 You will then spray paint the bottles.
 To do this I put wood dowel rods in the ground and inserted them into the bottles so that the bottle itself was upside-down resting on the stick.
 Spray with a nice even coat and let dry.
 Don’t forget to also spray paint your bottle lids!

 Next, tape the bottles together with duct tape.
 Once the bottles were secure, I then created a belt out of the duct tape by measuring out 2 equal length strips.
 These strips were then put sticky sides together.

 Next, I chose to get a bit more creative by using some yellow and white reflective electrical tape.
 Since the costume was black, I wanted to make sure that my child would be seen by people in cars!

 To complete the belt, I bought some sticky back Velcro pieces and adhered them to the duct tape on both ends so that it could be joined together.
 I added a buckle to the belt by using the Velcro to affix a piece of cardboard covered with more reflective electrical tape.
 Now he’d be seen front and back!